Lamech Segment: Genesis 4

 © 1998 Alice C. Linsley

-Lamech is a variant of the royal la-melech found on hundreds of Egyptian seals.
+Naamah married Methuselah, her patrilineal cousin and named their first born son Lamech, after her father.
+Lamech is a royal name, and a variant of la-melech found on hundreds of Egyptian seals.
 La-melech means "of the king."
 The marriage and ascendancy pattern revealed in this diagram is identical to that of Abraham and his two wives, and Moses' father and his two wives, and to Samuel's father and his two wives.

 Lamech’s two wives lived in settlements on a east-west axis.
 As the Hebrew scholar Theodor Gaster noted their names Adah and Zillah indicate dawn and dust.
 This rounds out the picture of Lamech's arrogance, for besides killing a man without impunity, he set himself as an equal to God.